-15.1.3 Pinout for SWD + Virtual COM Port (VCOM)
+18.1.3 Pinout for SWD + Virtual COM Port (VCOM)

-The J-Link and J-Trace JTAG connector is also compatible to ARM's Serial Wire Debug (SWD). \On later J-Link products like the J-link ULTRA, these pins are reserved for firmware extension purposes.
+The J-Link and J-Trace JTAG connector is also compatible to ARM's Serial Wire Debug (SWD).

+On some models like the J-Link ULTRA, these pins are reserved for firmware extension purposes.
 They can be left open or connected to GND in normal debug environment.
-They are not essential for JTAG/SWD in general.
+Please do not assume them to be connected to GND inside J-Link.